douglasgreyling/light-service/README.md

 ### Hooks

-In case you need to inject code right before, after or even around actions, then hooks could be the droid you're looking for.
+In case you need to inject code right before, after or even around actions (or even around), then hooks could be the droid you're looking for.
 This addition to LightService is a great way to decouple instrumentation from business logic.

 Consider this code: